MarcusMedinaPro/TopWinPrio/Readme.md

 - Windows XP SP3, Vista, and Windows 7 include 3.5 or install it via Windows Update.
 - Windows 8/8.1/10/11 must enable the optional ".NET Framework 3.5 (includes 2.0 and 3.0)" feature or use the offline installer.
-- The portable zip runs without an installer; it touches `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` only when you enable auto-start, so removing the folder leaves no residue.
+- The `TopWinPrio-exe-only.zip` artifact runs without an installer; it touches `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` only when you enable auto-start, so removing the folder leaves no residue.

 ## Downloads

-Releases are distributed via GitHub Releases only.
-Each tag includes:
+Releases are created automatically whenever a tag matching `v*` is pushed.
+Each release currently publishes:

-- `TopWinPrio-portable.zip` – portable build with the WinForms executable and configuration files.
+- `TopWinPrio-release.zip` – zipped Release output (EXE, config, resources) for installers or manual deployment.
-- `TopWinPrio-release/` – unpacked Release folder for advanced inspection.
+- `TopWinPrio-exe-only.zip` – zip that contains only the WinForms executable for quick copies.
-- `TopWinPrio.exe` – standalone executable for quick testing.
+- `TopWinPrio.exe` – standalone executable artifact for rapid verification.

 ## Building Locally